faceleg/pagesofinterest.net/_posts/2019-11-06-there-is-no-software-engineering-skill-shortage.md

 As a manager, I want team members who proactively look to fill holes in their understanding of the underlying reasons for their work, and who raise flags early.
 I do not want team members who go silent for weeks and surface only with what they consider a "finished" feature.

-{% picture jpt-webp "images/there-is-no-software-engineering-skill-shortage-1.jpg" --alt {{ There is no Software Engineering Skills Shortage }} --picture class="post-inline-image-center" %}
+{% picture post-inline "images/there-is-no-software-engineering-skill-shortage-1.jpg" --alt {{ There is no Software Engineering Skills Shortage }} --picture class="post-inline-image-center" %}

 **Solution**: Consider how to interview and screen for applicants who possess the interpersonal skills, flexibility and communication ability that make for a great team.
 Do not fall into the trap of hiring for technical ability alone.